containers/podman-desktop/website/docs/kubernetes/configuring-editing-kube-object.md

 ---
 sidebar_position: 12
-title: Configuring or editing an object
+title: Managing objects
-description: Configuring or editing a kubernetes object
+description: Creating and updating a kubernetes object
-keywords: [podman desktop, podman, deploying, images, kubernetes]
+keywords: [podman desktop, podman, deploying, objects, kubernetes]
-tags: [configuring-kubernetes, images]
+tags: [managing-kubernetes, objects]
 ---

-# Configuring or editing a Kubernetes object
+# Managing Kubernetes objects

 With Podman Desktop, you can enhance your Kubernetes management experience by using the features that are part of the Kubernetes explorer.
 As a developer, you can easily transition from containers to Kubernetes and deploy a complete Kubernetes environment with necessary objects.
 You have the ability: